You probably know the feeling.

 The number on the scale is NOT important.
 And making your sole focus to achieve a smaller number is NOT empowering.

-By focusing on what you can do and increasing the weight on the barbell, you’ll have experiences and a sense of accomplishment that a smaller number on the scale could never provide.
-This is the goal of all the Beautiful Badass workout programs and the most recent Muscle Sculpting Program.
-And it’s a main reason so many people are reporting great results (while having fun).
+By focusing on what you can do and increasing the weight on the barbell (or whatever tools you use), you’ll experience and a sense of accomplishment that a smaller number on the scale could never provide.
+You’ll love and appreciate your body in a new way.
+Heck, you’ll even have fun.

-By making the following numbers increase, awesome things will happen to your mind and body.
+By making the following numbers increase, awesome things will happen to your mind and body – you’ll experience the amazing benefits strength training has to offer.
 Don’t believe me?
 That’s fine; I understand your skepticism.
 But I challenge you to apply the following tips for a minimum of four weeks, consistently, and then get back to me.

-The weight on the barbell.
+The weight of the barbell, dumbbells, or progressing to more challening bodyweight exercise variations.
 Make it a goal to consistently add more weight to the barbell, or whatever strengths tool you use.
 Lift some heavy stuff and get stronger.
 And then, lift some heavier stuff and get even stronger.
 This is a powerful combination for building an incredible body and boosting confidence.
-Again, don’t take my word for it — do it for at least four weeks and you’ll experience it for yourself.
+Again, don’t take my word for it – do it for at least four weeks and you’ll experience it for yourself.

 Oh, and please do not give me the whole “Weight lifting makes women big ‘n bulky” speech.
 We’ve obliterated that myth before.